wdp-beta/developer-starter-kit-hello-data/about.md

 To list projects, call the [`GET /v2/projects`](https://apsx-api.stage1.ng.bluemix.net/v2/projects/docs/swagger/#/Projects/getProjects) endpoint.
 The JSON response contains for each project two pieces of key information: the project name (`entity.name`) and a unique internal project id (`metadata.guid`).
 Most API endpoints that operate in the context of a project (such as the project API or the asset API) require this project id as an input.
 Just like all other list-ing endpoints, the project list endpoint supports pagination and filtering.
 (TODO links to appropriate topic)

-> For illustrative purposes, the Hello Data! web UI displays the raw JSON response.
+> For illustrative purposes, the Hello Data! web UI displays the raw JSON response for the API token the user entered.

 #### Listing Watson Data Platform project assets

 To retrieve a project's asset list, call the [`POST /v2/asset_types/asset/search`](https://catalogs-ys1-dev.stage1.mybluemix.net/v2/explorer/#!/Asset_Types/searchNewAssetV2) endpoint, passing the project id as parameter.
-The request body must contain a JSON string  expressing a Lucene query, such as `{query: "*:*"}`.
+The request body must contain a JSON string  expressing a Lucene query, such as `{query: "*:*"}`, which should be appropriate for most requests.

+The JSON response contains asset metadata, such as the asset name (`metadata.name`), asset type (`metadata.asset_type`) and unique asset id (`metadata.asset_id`).
+Call the appropriate asset type specific API endpoints (see next section) with the desired asset id to collect the information needed to access the data asset.

+> For illustrative purposes, the Hello Data! web UI displays the raw JSON response for the API token the user entered.

 #### Accessing Watson Data Platform data assets